avrae/avrae/docs/aliasing/api.rst

     :param population: The itterable to choose random items from.
     :type population: iterable.
     :param weights: The odds for each item in the ``population`` iterable.
-    :type weights: list of integers, floats, and fractions but excludes decimals
+    :type weights: list of integers, floats, and fractions but not decimals
     :param cum_weights: The cumulative odds for each item in the ``population`` itterable.
     :type cum_weights: list of integers, floats, and fractions but not decimals
     :param k: The length of the output.